AdesisNetlife/yawds/README.md

 #### Configuration files

-There are two configuration files: `environment.ini` and `packages.ini`
+There are two configuration files you can adapt to your needs: `environment.ini` and `packages.ini`

 Here are both files in-line commented